raiden-network/raiden/CONTRIBUTING.md

 ```

 These type definitions can not be used for type comparisons.
 To make this
-possible always define a associated alias, which must start with `T_`.
+possible always define an associated alias, which must start with `T_`.

 ```python
 T_Address = bytes